benpm/ldjam48/README.md

 ### Fix
 - [ ] Resolve issue when on multiple interactable hitboxes (don't cancel if an action can be taken)
+  - Items push each other around to avoid piling?
-- [ ] Diagonal movement faster than lateral
+- [x] Diagonal movement faster than lateral
 - [ ] Make it so you can walk through door
 - [ ] Indicators for when you cant interact with held item
+- [ ] Fix enter bag during transition time

 ### Priority
 - [x] Recursive level